cosmos/cosmos-sdk/rust/README.md

-**WARNING: Most of the code below does not work yet!
-Check back later!**
+**WARNING: This is an API preview!
+Most code won't work or even type check properly!**

 This is the single import, batteries-included crate for building applications with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) in Rust.